Portrait Plaque, 1902–07

 This is a Plaque.
 It was designed by Jacques Sicard and manufactured by Weller Pottery.
-We acquired it in 1984.
+It is dated 1902–07 and we acquired it in 1984.
 Its medium is molded, glazed, and lustered earthenware.
 It is a part of the Product Design and Decorative Arts department.

 The popularity of Tiffany’s iridescent glass and ceramics prompted potter Samuel Weller to hire Jacques Sicard, a pupil of the French ceramicist Clément Massier, to develop iridescent wares for his Ohio-based firm in 1902.
 Sicard and his assistant Henri Gellie, also from France, worked in secrecy to develop their glaze formula for the successful ceramics line called Sicardo.